British Oceanographic Data Centre

 Joseph Proudman Building, Liverpool.

-In 1969, the Natural Environment Research Council created the British Oceanographic Data Service (BODS).[2][3]
-Located at the National Institute of Oceanography in Wormley, Surrey, its stated purposes were to act as the UK's national oceanographic data centre, and participate in the international exchange of data as part of the Intergovernmental Oceanographic Commission (IOC) network of national data centres.
+In 1969, the Natural Environment Research Council (NERC) created the British Oceanographic Data Service (BODS).[3][4]
+Located at the National Institute of Oceanography in Wormley, Surrey, its stated purposes were to act as the UK's national oceanographic data centre and to participate in the international exchange of data as part of the Intergovernmental Oceanographic Commission (IOC) network of national data centres.

-BODC is one of five designated data centers that make up the NERC Environmental Data Service and manage NERC's environmental data.[5]
-The BODC has a number of national roles and responsibilities:
+BODC is one of five designated data centres that make up the NERC Environmental Data Service and manage NERC's environmental data.[7]
+The BODC has stated that it has a number of national roles and responsibilities:[8]

 1. ^ jnally (22 June 2023).
 "Global seafloor success: 25% has now been mapped".
 Spatial Source.
 Retrieved 14 January 2024.